 158 Blvd Haussmann, Paris, 8th arrondissement

-Set in another fabulous Paris mansion, this Paris museum is always a delight to visit.
+Set in a fabulous Paris mansion, this Paris art museum is a delight to visit.
 Edouard André and Nélie Jacquemart were art collectors and travelled to the Far East and Italy to bring precious items back to Paris.
-In this 19th century mansion, it isn’t hard to imagine life as it was with its sumptuous rooms, elegant and enchanting staircase, and the Winter Garden.
+In this 19th-century mansion, it isn’t hard to imagine life as it was with its sumptuous rooms, elegant and enchanting staircase, and the Winter Garden.

-This best museum in Paris has marvellous exhibitions.
+And why is this one of the best museums in Paris?
+The Jacquemart-André Museum has an excellent permanent collection and marvellous temporary exhibitions.
 Plan your visit around the permanent collection and a special exhibition.
 If you love Italian art, don’t miss the masterpieces of Sandro Botticelli.
 And be sure to look in the library and find Rembrandt’s The Supper at Emmaus with its spectacular lighting.

 This Paris museum’s website: Museum Jacquemart-André

-Getting to this Paris museum: Métro stops: Saint-Augustin, Miromesnil, Saint-Philippe de Roule
+Best Museums in Paris – Getting there: Métro stops: Saint-Augustin, Miromesnil, Saint-Philippe de Roule

 4 Avenue du Colonel Henri Roi-Tanguy, Paris 14th arrondissement